zunzun08/zunzun08.github.io/_posts/Sampling/2025-05-18-metropolis-hastings.md

   </video>
 </p>

-Effectively, samples from $p(x)$ and concluding that they are accepted as approximations of $q(x)$.
+Effectively, samples from $p(x)$ and conclude that they are accepted as approximations of $q(x)$.

 ## Mathematical Background
-Before formally defining the Metropolis Hastings, I'd like to recall or introduce a few concepts the reader should be familiar with to understand the proof of the Metropolis-Hastings Algorithm.
+Before formally defining the MH algorithm, I'd like to recall or introduce a few concepts that the reader should be familiar with to understand the proof of the MH algorithm.

 ### Monte Carlo
 Monte Carlo methods are a class of computational techniques that use random sampling to approximate mathematical quantities, such as integrals.
 These methods are useful when analytical solutions are difficult or impossible to obtain.